Sunday Worship Service March 2021 Update

 How do I sign up and reserve my seats for the worship service?

 In order to attend the worship service, you will need to reserve your seats via the Eventbrite.
 You will also reserve spots in Waypoint Kids for your children through Eventbrite.

 The Monday before each upcoming Sunday, the link to the Eventbrite will be posted here on the Waypoint website.
 The link will also be sent out via email and posted on the Realm.

 You can reserve you and your family’s seats by “purchasing” a ticket on the Eventbrite.
 The tickets are free and simply function as a way for us to keep track of how many seats have been reserved.
-When 70 seats have been reserved there will be no more available seats in the sanctuary for that week, but we encourage you to either:

 By reserving a seat, you are answering no to the COVID-19 screener questions.
 Should you or someone in your family’s answer to the screening questions become a yes, please cancel your Eventbrite registration before Sunday so that someone on the waiting list can have the opportunity to worship in person.